sumaiya-afrin00/University-Projects/README.md

-# University-Projects
+# University Projects

-A collection of my university projects and learning practice.
+This repository contains my university projects and learning practice.

+Each folder represents a subject or technology I am currently learning.